SpatioTemporal/STARE/README.md

 An encoding for high-performance search and subsetting of geospatial data.

 Copyrights and licenses as asserted in individual files.
 Legacy HTM distributed under GNU/GPLv2.

+Default copyrights are asserted.

 Michael Lee Rilee, RSTLLC, mike@rilee.net, 240-481-3254